atsb/Doom64EX-Plus/README.md

 Use the deviktro with Makefile.ns to build the nso and nro files.

 ## Xbox
-Use the vcproj provided on the xbox folder you need to have the latest Xbox XDK Installed + You will need a Windows XP Machine to compile it.
+Use the vcproj provided on the xbox folder to compile with vs2003 and you will need to have the latest Xbox XDK Installed + a Windows XP Machine to compile it.

 ## Usage